Spaced repetition: Algorithms

+Evidence and criticism

+Spaced repetition is widely accepted as a performant learning strategy in a number of domains, with many researchers suggesting implementing this method in formal education.
+There is evidence that the popular method of "expanding intervals" (when the interval between the repetitions increases with each repetition) performs as well as or better than uniformly spaced repetitions.
+Some papers find expanding intervals to be beneficial for recall.
+Other meta-analyses tend to conclude that both methods yield similar results, therefore concluding that "strong recommendations to teachers and students in favor of spaced retrieval practice are warranted".

+Several mechanisms were suggested for expanding intervals providing an additional benefit; the most notable one is that one of the core tenets of spaced repetition is that spacing increases the effort for retrieval, and that expanding intervals allow to gradually increase that difficulty.
+However, little evidence has been found to back this claim.
+It has been argued that the benefit observed for expanding intervals in some studies is due to other factors, such as the timing of the first retrieval, the number of repetitions or the overall spacing between the tests.
+It has also been proposed that the best schedule is learner-dependent, making general recommendations irrelevant.

 Implementations

 Software

 Most spaced repetition software (SRS) is modeled after the manual style of learning with physical flashcards: items to memorize are entered into the program as question-answer pairs.
 When a pair is due to be reviewed, the question is displayed on a screen, and the user must attempt to answer.
 After answering, the user manually reveals the answer and then tells the program (subjectively) how difficult answering was.
 The program schedules pairs based on spaced repetition algorithms.
 Without a computer program, the user has to schedule physical flashcards; this is time-intensive and limits users to simple algorithms like the Leitner system.

+To optimize review schedules, developments in spaced repetition algorithms focus on predictive modeling.
+These algorithms use randomly determined equations to determine the most effective timing for review sessions.

 Further refinements with regard to software: